-The SL63 AMG slots between the standard SL550 and the upcoming V12-powered SL65 AMG in Mercedes' SL-Class lineup.
+The Mercedes-Benz SL63 AMG is a hardtop convertible that seeks to strike an ideal balance between prodigious performance and coddling luxury.
+The SL63 AMG slots between the standard SL550 and the V12-powered SL65 AMG in Mercedes' SL-Class lineup.

-To stand apart from the SL550, the SL63 AMG gains its own unique body kit and AMG-specific LED running lamps.
+To stand apart from the less powerful SL550, the SL63 AMG gains its own unique body kit and AMG-specific LED running lamps.
 Special V8 Biturbo badging hints at what provides motivation.
-At the rear, a small spoiler lip improves aerodynamics and stability, while a sport exhaust system exits through a unique diffuser.
+At the rear, a small spoiler lip improves aerodynamics and stability, while a sport exhaust system exits through a unique air diffuser.

-Standard and Optional Luxury Features
+Standard and Optional Features

 In addition to traction and stability control systems, the SL63 AMG boasts six supplemental restraints including two-stage front airbags, dual knee airbags and dual side airbags.
 Roll over hoops mounted behind the seats provide an extra measure of protection.

-Also standard is an "ATTENTION ASSIST" system that can alert the driver to the first signs of drowsiness, a factor that causes more than 100,000 accidents a year in the U.S. A steering sensor is coupled to smart software that uses 70 parameters to establish a unique driver profile during the first 20 minutes of driving.
+Also standard is an Attention Assist system that can alert the driver to the first signs of drowsiness, a factor that causes more than 100,000 accidents a year in the U.S.A.
+A steering sensor is coupled to smart software that uses 70 parameters to establish a unique driver profile during the first 20 minutes of driving.
 Between 50 and 112 mph, the system identifies the erratic steering corrections drivers make as they begin to get drowsy and triggers an audible warning and a "Time for a Rest?" message with a coffee cup icon in the instrument cluster.

 Those in the market for a powerful roadster that's also a comfortable highway cruiser should also consider alternatives to the SL63 AMG like the Jaguar XKR Convertible, the Maserati GranTurismo Convertible Sport and the Porsche 911 Carrera S Cabriolet.